vividvilla/lil/README.md

 ## API

 `POST /new`         - Create short url for a given url.
-URI generated is random.
+URI generated is random. `url` is the required param.
-                      Required params
-                    - `url` : Target URL to shorten.

 `GET /<path>`       - Redirect to short url